 UCLA Bruins Insider Podcast: Recapping Bruins' Road Win over Indiana

-The UCLA Bruins (19-7, 10-5) hang on to defeat the Indiana Hoosiers (15-11, 6-9) for their first road Big Ten road win outside of the Pacific coast.
-The Hoosiers battled back in the final minutes, but the Bruins defense stood tall and one clutch free throw captured their 10th conference win of the year.
+The UCLA Bruins (19-7, 10-5) hung on to defeat the Indiana Hoosiers (15-11, 6-9), 72-68, on Friday for their first road Big Ten road win outside of the Pacific Coast.
+The Hoosiers battled back in the final minutes, but the Bruins' defense stood tall, and one clutch free throw captured their 10th conference win of the year.

-In this episode of the UCLA Bruins Insider Podcast, Bruins on SI beat writer Tom Cavanaugh breaks down the Bruins' impressive road win at one of the most difficult places to play in all of college basketball.
-They defeat the Hoosiers by a score of 72-70 on Friday night.
+In this episode of the UCLA Bruins Insider Podcast, UCLA Bruins on SI beat writer Tom Cavanaugh breaks down the Bruins' impressive road win at one of the most challenging places to play in all of college basketball.

-The Bruins nearly gave the game away in the final minute with back-to-back misses on front ends at the free throw line.
-The Hoosiers did everything in their power to battle back, but missed a go-ahead three-pointer in the final seconds when trailing by just two.
+The Bruins nearly gave the game away in the final minute with back-to-back misses on front ends at the free-throw line.
+The Hoosiers did everything in their power to battle back but missed a go-ahead 3-pointer in the final seconds when trailing by just 2.

-Bruins junior guard Dylan Andrews would secure the rebound off the miss, make both free throws, and seal the victory.
+Bruins junior guard Dylan Andrews would secure the rebound off the miss, make both free throws to force a two-possession game, and seal the victory.

 UCLA was led once again by junior forward Tyler Bilodeau, who had just 12 points with five rebounds and three assists.
 Nobody really stood out in the scoring category, but all 10 players that logged minutes were able to earn points in the win.